connorabbas/laravel-primevue-starter-kit/README.md

 Both the file copying process, and the light/dark theme toggle functionality rely on the `VITE_LIGHT_THEME` and `VITE_DARK_THEME` `.env` values.

-To change what themes are used on the site for light and dark modes, simply modify the string values to any theme name that is available from [PrimeVue's Built-in Themes](https://v3.primevue.org/theming/#builtinthemes).
+To change what theme/s are used on the site for light and dark modes, simply modify the string values to any theme name that is available from [PrimeVue's Built-in Themes](https://v3.primevue.org/theming/#builtinthemes).
 After changing the values to your desired themes, you will need to run the `npm run build` command again, to copy the theme files for use.

 The `aura-light-blue` and `aura-dark-blue` themes are used by default.